ComputeCanada/visualizeThis/_posts/2019-07-15-welcome-to-the-challenge.markdown

 lang: en
 ---

-## What is the *Visualize This!* Challenge?
+### What is the *Visualize This!* Challenge?

-Now in its third year, *Visualize This!* is a Canada-wide competition that aims to celebrate the innovative ways visualization can help researchers explore datasets and answer important scientific questions. *Visualize This!* is your chance to challenge your creativity, experiment with new visualization tools, and contribute to the growth of data visualization in Canada!
+Now in its 4th year, *Visualize This!* is a Canada-wide competition that aims to celebrate the innovative ways visualization can help researchers explore datasets and answer important scientific questions. *Visualize This!* is your chance to challenge your creativity, experiment with new visualization tools, and contribute to the growth of data visualization in Canada!

-This year’s *Visualize This!* Challenge is hosted by WestGrid, a regional partner of Compute Canada.
-Together with the Compute Canada Visualization Team, we want to bring your creative visualization ideas and workflows to life and make them accessible to all Canadian researchers!
+This year's *Visualize This!* Challenge is hosted by WestGrid, SciNet, and Calcul Québec -- three regional partners of Compute Canada.
+Together with (the-list-of-sponsors) and the Compute Canada Visualization Team, we want to bring your creative visualization ideas and workflows to life and make them accessible to all Canadian researchers!

+The theme of this year's challenge is **distributed rendering**, i.e. visualization of very large datasets that require parallel rendering on a cluster.
+Competition details will be announced and published here in mid-September.

 To participate in the Challenge, please [register your interest]().